TomBolton/condor-ssotw/privacy_policy/policy.md

+## Privacy Policy Statement

-We don't store your data, period.
+Condor-SSOTW does not store your data, period.